|Hoosiers consider options with Sampson, but could face big payout|

 |Written by Admin|

-When Sampson was accused Wednesday of five major NCAA infractions, it set off widespread debate over what the university should do and whether Sampson should continue coaching at Indiana, which hasn't had a major NCAA rules violation in nearly half a century.
+When Sampson was accused Wednesday of five major NCAA infractions, it immediately set off a widespread debate over what the university should do next and whether Sampson should continue coaching at Indiana, which hasn't had a major NCAA rules violation in nearly half a century.

 ``The thing I'm disappointed with is that the allegations have come out, and I feel we have to react in some way that's in the best interests of the team and the best interests of the university,'' trustee Philip Eskew Jr. said. ``I think there are options.''